Toward the end of epidemics

 Our progress so far

-Working with the Serum Institute of India Ltd. and partners across the world, MVP developed an effective, affordable vaccine that targets the pathogen that causes most epidemics in sub-Saharan Africa: group A Neisseria meningitidis.
+Working with the Serum Institute of India Private Ltd. and partners across the world, MVP developed an effective, affordable vaccine that targets the pathogen that causes most epidemics in sub-Saharan Africa: group A Neisseria meningitidis.
 The vaccine, called MenAfriVac®, was developed in less than ten years and at one-tenth the cost of a typical vaccine.